AgileRL/AgileRL/tools/memory_profiling/fixtures/pending/README.md

 checked by the drift test.

-Promote one by fixing the reason it is here, re-running `python -m agilerl.memory.profiling.refit`, and moving it up a directory.
+Promote one by fixing the reason it is here, re-running `python -m tools.memory_profiling.refit`, and moving it up a directory.

 ### `...@NVIDIA-A100-SXM4-40GB.nf4.json`